Intelligence Platform

 FFID indexes the moment Congress acts

 Appropriations bill signed into law.
-Funding is directed and confirmed.
-Recipients are named.
-This is where your 12–18 month advantage begins.
+Funding is directed and recipients are named.
+FFID surfaces the project immediately — before agencies begin administration.

 FFID alert fires — project visible in platform